Jump to Section

 How Does CBD Work?

-This is a rather complicated area.
+This is a rather complicated area that the scientific community is still learning about.

 In a nutshell, CBD works by interacting with the body’s endocannabinoid system.
 This bodily system was discovered in the 90’s, and it does a bunch of different things.